vlang/v/vlib/x/vweb/README.md

 yourself, or you want a wildcard route, you can add `...`  after the `:` and name, e.g. `@['/:path...']`.

 This will match all routes after `'/'`.
-For example the url `/path/to/test` would give `path = '/path/to/test'`.
+For example, the url `/path/to/test` would give `path = '/path/to/test'`.

 ```v ignore